Carriyo/magento2/README.md

 ## Specifications

-The following fields can be find in
+The following settings can be found in
 `Stores -> Configuration -> Carriyo -> Settings`

 - API Credentials
   - Api Key - (required)
   - Tenant ID - (required) Have in mind that this field is case sensitive.
   - Client ID - (required)
   - Client Secret - (required)
   - Merchant (required) - (required)
 - API Endpoints
   - Api URL - (required) The Carriyo API url
-	- Api OAuth URL - (required) The Carriyo autentication url
   -  Pickup Address
   - Location Code - (required)
- -  Shipping Method Map
+- Carriyo Mappings
   - Shipping Methods - (required) A map between your sipping methods labels and Carriyo shipping type.
-Exp `Flat Rate=STANDARD,Free Shipping=EXPRESS`
+Eg: `Flat Rate=STANDARD,Free Shipping=EXPRESS`
+  - Allowed Order Statuses (COD): List of Magento statuses that are allowed to update Carriyo for COD orders.
+Eg: `pending,processing`
+  - Allowed Order Statuses (Other Payment Types): List of Magento statuses that are allowed to update Carriyo for non COD orders.
+Eg: `processing`
+  - Order Status Mapping: Map Carriyo statuses to update Magento order status.
+Eg: `shipped=complete,cancelled=canceled`
+  - Shipment Reference Prefix: Add an optional prefix to the Carriyo shipment reference.
+Use this when your Magento order numbers are not unique across merchants.

 ### Running in local environment
 In order to run this environment please make sure you have `docker` and `docker-compose` installed.